AlanBarber/CodeKatas/README.md

 This is a set of coding katas modified and adjusted to be used in an object orientated method with unit tests that validate your results

+The tests are already written and base classes with functions are created so all you need to do is start writting code to solve the problems and make the tests pass.

 Kata List
 ---------